Radio Resource Management for Cellular-Connected UAV: A Learning Approach: Simulation Results

 \section{Simulation Results}

-In this section, numerical results will be provided to evaluate the performance of the proposed hybrid D3QN-DDPG solution.
-An urban subregion specified by $[0, 3]\times[0, 3]\times[0, 0.1]$ (in km) is focused, in which local building distribution is generated via one realization of ITU statistical model as shown in Fig. \ref{Building Distribution}.
-The parameter setting of this statistical model is in line with section \ref{LoS_Check}.
-Note that the generated building distribution remains stable and unchanged for the entire simulation process, which consents with the practical scenario in real life.
-In our considered model, the DUE's location at each time slot is observed to determine the LoS/NLoS links via checking potential blockages between the DUE and the BSs.
-Note that there are $2^{card(\mathcal{B})\times card(\mathcal{K})}$ variants for the RBP map, which can not be traversed in simulation or even in practice, due to its Exponential expansion.
-To generate repetitive simulation results, we assume that the total RBP variants are equal to the amount of time slots and these RBP variants form the pool of RBP map.
-For each interaction between the D3QN agent and the outer environment, the RBP map can only vary randomly in the range of RBP pool.\footnote{Please note that no matter how large the RBP pool is, the D3QN agent of proposed solution can still be trained to reach a satisfactory learning performance, but the training time cost will inevitably become heavier (i.e., more inner epochs will be involved and more learning episodes are needed).} It is a reasonable assumption because these RBP variants can be recognized as the most likely experienced cases in the considered cellular network, and the remaining RBP variants are ignored for their rareness.
+{ An urban subregion specified by $[0, 3]\times[0, 3]\times[0, 0.1]$ (in km) is concentrated for conducting numerical results, in which local building distribution is generated via one realization of ITU statistical model as shown in Fig. \ref{Building Distribution}.
+The parameter setting of this statistical model is in line with those in Subsection \ref{LoS_Check}.
+Note that the generated building distribution remains unchanged amid the entire simulation process, which corresponds to real-life scenario.
+In our considered model, the DUE's location at each time slot, i.e., $\vec{q}_{u}(n)$, is observed to determine the LoS/NLoS links via checking potential blockages between the DUE and the BSs.}